arqex/freezer/README.md

 Trigger an event on the listener.
 All the extra parameters will be passed to the registered callbacks.

 ## Changelog
+###v0.4.0
+Improved: Array nodes are now real arrays
+Fixed: Parent links are now working properly when a Freezer store is reseted.
+Removed: `toJSON` method is not needed anymore, since arrays are acutal arrays now.
+Added: Created a test HTML page.
 ###v0.3.3
 Improved: Performance on refreshing parent nodes on update.
 Added: `toJS` and `toJSON` methods on nodes to get a pure JS object from a node.